damarindra/unreal/docs/programming/cpp/struct.md

 Struct in unreal has a special macro to enable usage on the Blueprint version.
 The macro is `USTRUCT()`.
 To make it blueprint type, you can pass the BlueprintType inside `USTRUCT(BlueprintType)`.

+>Important!
+Enum/struct is better to be placed on a specific class/file.
+Why?
+Unreal can't use forward declaration on enum/struct.
+When you want to use this type on other class header file, you need to `#include "file.h"` and it will resulting problem.
+Unreal doesn't like it.
+So create new file classes like `GameTypes` and place all your enum/struct inside it.
+If enum/struct only used in one class, it is fine to declared at those classes, but if used in many classes, better on separate file.

 ```cpp
 //If you want this to appear in BP, make sure to use this instead